jaredhoberock/P0058/P0058_an_interface_for_abstracting_execution.md

 types, leading to a substantial reduction in total code complexity for the library.

-## Implementing `task_block`

-Though the initial motivation for our `executor_traits` design was to support the parallel algorithms of the Parallelism TS, we believe that it is sufficiently flexible enough to implement other execution control structures.
-Below is a sketch of a possible implementation of the salient member functions of N4411's `task_block`.

-    class task_block
-    {
-      public:
-        template<class F>
-        void run(F&& f)
-        {
-          // asynchronously execute f on a new agent auto fut = executor_traits<executor_type>::async_execute(exec, std::forward<F>(f));

-          // record the outstanding future in our list futures.emplace_back(move(fut));
-        }

-        void wait()
-        {
-          // wait for all outstanding futures
-          for(auto& f : futures)
-          {
-            future_traits<future_type>::wait(f);
-          }

-          futures.clear();
-        }

-      private:
-        using executor_type = ...
-        using future_type = typename executor_traits<executor_type>::template future<void>;

-        executor_type exec;
-        vector<future_type> futures;
-    };

-In this example, the implementation of `task_block` provides its own custom type of executor to provide the concurrency guarantees detailed in N4411.
-Additionally, the type of future it collects is also potentially custom and depends on the executor.
-Instead of managing execution agent lifetimes directly, `task_block`'s `.run()` and `.wait()` functions simply defer agent creation to its member executor.
-Since agent creation is delegated to the executor, it presents an interesting opportunity for relaxing `task_block`'s semantics in a future revision.
-If the default execution agent semantics of N4411 are undesirable for particular use cases, a future revision of `task_block` could potentially parameterize these semantics by accepting a user executor.

 \color{ForestGreen}

-## Extending P0155R0 to support execution policies and executors
+## `task_block`

-Enabling passing an optional execution policy to `define_task_block` gives the user control over the amount of parallelism employed by the created `task_block`.
+Enabling passing an optional execution policy to `define_task_block` as described by P0155R0 gives the user control over the execution agents created by the `task_block`.
 In the following example the use of an explicit `par` execution policy makes the user's intention explicit:

     template <typename Func>
     int traverse(node *n, Func&& compute)